al-berger/regd/README.md

    Configuration
 ---------------------

+Encrypted data file name can be either default:

+`$HOME/.sec/safestor.gpg`

-Encrypted data file name can be either default `$HOME/.sec/safestor.gpg`, or can be specified in the configuration file `$HOME/.config/safestor/safestor.conf` in the form:
+or can be specified in the configuration file:

+`$HOME/.config/safestor/safestor.conf`

+in the form:

 `encfile = /path/to/encrypted/file`